alvaromago/alvaromago/README.md

 ### Hi there 👋

-🙌 I'm currently studying Web Development, that includes JAVA, HTML and CSS.
+🙌 I'm currently studying Web Development, that includes JAVA, HTML & CSS.
 In the next months I will also learn JavaScript and PHP 🔥

 Here are some facts about me that you can be interested about: